fabric8io/fabric8/docs/springboot.md

         private String service.

 ### Using Converters and Factories
-Using the service coordinates, like the URL is handy.
+Using the service coordinates like the URL is handy.
 Many times one needs to inject a client/consumer of the service.
 Spring is using Converters when it needs to inject a bean and there is a type mismatch.
 It will look for a converter bean that can convert from the type of the matching bean in the registry to the type need.
 If converter is available it will be automatically used.

 This module takes things a step further.
 It provides the @Factory annotation that can automatically create and register a converter for the job.
 Here's an example:

        @Factory
        @ServiceName
        public MyClient create(@ServiceName String url) {